terrydhariwal/terrydhariwal.github.io/_posts/2016-03-22-part-2-couchbase-architecture-in-a-nutshell.md

 <ol style="list-style-type: lower-alpha">
   <li>spin up a commodity server(s)</li>
   <li>install Couchbase</li>
-  <li>add the server(s) to an existing cluster and rebalance (or initialize a new one)</li>
+  <li>add the server(s) to an existing cluster (and rebalance) OR initialize a new cluster</li>
 </ol>

 That's it!
 No complex configuration files, no external load balancers required and no arduous manual steps.
 Furthermore, it is an online process; done without code changes to your application, no downtime and no performance impact.
 So easy that my 8 year old could do it.

-Next we delve a little deeper into the single node architecture and discuss the two key processes running inside Couchbase Server; the Data and Cluster Managers
+Next we delve a little deeper into the single node architecture and discuss two key processes running inside Couchbase Server; the Data and Cluster Managers
 <br />

 ![Couchbase Single Node Type](/assets/images/couchbase-single-node-type.png)